 Notwithstanding more or less convincing results of pricing strategies on food, concerns on this policy tool have been raised by several studies.
 Notably, they focused on the impact that pricing food could have on socio-economical groups in the society.
 In fact, the regressively effect of taxes, affecting disproportionally lower income households has been underlined by at least three studies (Darmon et al., 2020; Eyles et al., 2012; Smed, 2005) resulting in possible discrimination in income-groups.
 As Darmon and al. write, there is the risk that "improving the health of the overall population may increase health disparities between social groups", and that "those who were formerly at a lower exposure to risk derive the most benefits that those who were formerly at a greater exposure to risk".
-Also, Smed (2005), analysing the Danish experience on a tax on unhealthy products, suggests that "among social classes, presumably because the budget constraint is more biding".
+Also, Smed (2005), analysing the Danish experience on a tax on unhealthy products, suggests that "among social classes, the price responsiveness [to the tax] appears to be higher for households in the lower social classes, presumably because the budget constraint is more biding".
 In the same article, the author also argues that the lower the socio-economic class is, the more exposed to NCD, notably overweight and diabetes.